 MinorThe minor in Legal Studies exposes students to a range of course offerings in Legal Studies.
 The minor is situated in Weinberg College, but is open to undergraduates in all schools.
 Unlike the major, there is no application process to be a minor, nor is the Advanced Research Seminar required.

 Before declaring the Legal Studies minor, students must have taken (or be in the process of taking) LEGAL ST 206 "Law and Society"; a second course (either offered by Legal Studies or on the approved list of electives) is recommended.

 To complete the minor, students must take 206 and five other law-related electives approved by the program.
-(These may be Legal Studies courses, or those on our list of approved electives).
+(These may be Legal Studies courses, or those on our list of approved electives.)
 At least three of these courses must be at the 300-level.
-(These requirements were updated as of Fall 2016.
-If you entered the university prior to Fall 2016, you are eligible to follow the older, more extensive requirements [see 2015-16 worksheet below], but we recommended that all students follow these newer, simpler requirements.)

 Students interested in declaring a minor in Legal Studies should contact Ann Kelchner, the Program Assistant for the Center for Legal Studies, at email@example.com to schedule a time to fill out the required paperwork.